aolney/ct-modular-book/docs/04-fun-mod-basic-concepts.md

 Recall that sound is a pressure wave with high and low phases of pressure.
 It's perhaps not surprising that audio signals use corresponding positive and negative voltage to represent a sound wave.
 This kind of voltage is [AC voltage](https://en.wikipedia.org/wiki/Alternating_current#Mathematics_of_AC_voltages).
-Anytime a signal is bipoloar, i.e. it crosses zero, you can assume the voltage is AC.
+Anytime a signal is bipolar, i.e. it crosses zero, you can assume the voltage is AC.

 Control signals represent everything besides audio.
 Unlike audio signals, control signals are unipolar voltage representations, i.e. they don't cross zero, and thus use [DC voltage](https://en.wikipedia.org/wiki/Direct_current#Various_definitions).^[Under this definition, low frequency oscillators are audio signals, not control signals.]